Stephanie has four children, including a set of twins! She loves to share ideas on raising kids—the good, bad, and ugly!

-Planning a party for twins or multiples when the children are of the opposite sex or when each of them wants to have a different "theme" can pose a challenge.
+Planning a party for twins or multiples can be difficult, especially when the children are of different genders or if each of them wants to have a different "theme."
+How can you make everyone happy?

 We have celebrated joint birthday parties for our boy-girl twins for years now.
 The trick is ensuring that each child feels special, even when they share the day with their sibling.
 Read on for some fantastic ideas for twin birthday parties!